 Tree Give-Away to Combat Global Warming

-We usually give the trees away over the first or second weekend in June.
-As word of the tree give-away has spread, all the trees are gone in the first couple days.
+We usually give the trees away over the first weekend in June.
 We usually have 1 – 3 foot tall hackberries, ginnala maples, locusts, chokecherries and catalpas.
-Sometimes we also have Russian hawthornes, Golden rain trees, golden currants, horse chestnuts, Kentucky coffee trees, the agressive North Boulder rose, and more.
+Sometimes we also have Russian hawthornes, golden rain trees, golden currants, horse chestnuts, Kentucky coffee trees, the agressive north Boulder rose, and more.

 We grow the trees from seed on our farm, starting them in the greenhouse and then moving them into bigger pots as they grow.
 We grow free-seeding varieties which are very hardy in our climate.
 All our trees are drought resistant, but of course will grow faster and fix more carbon with extra water.
 However, you should not get one of our seedlings if you are looking for a special clone or non-seeding variety of tree.

 Although growing trees fixes carbon and helps combat global warming, it is not a final solution to the problem.
 The tree eventually dies or is cut down, and burns or rots, returning carbon to the atmosphere.
 But planting trees does buy us more time to find long term solutions.
 Please be sure to plant your tree right away, and take good care of it.
 It won’t help the climate if you plant a tree, and then kill it with neglect.